Poppy’s Gift

 When he came out next day Poppy sighed.

 “I’ve been waiting for my friends.
-But they’ve all gone.”
+But they’ve all gone.”“I’m here with you,” said Oswin.

 “I love you, as a sand dune loves the wind,